 Photo: FOUR CORNERS PHOTOGRAPHY

-You’ll likely photograph any proposal you book in one of two ways:
+You’ll likely photograph any engagement you book in one of two ways:

 - You’ll photograph the couple with everyone’s knowledge.
 Only you and the proposer will know an engagement is about to take place!

-But sometimes even the proposal photographer is surprised!
-For Lara and Mike’s proposal featured here, Svetlana believed she was only making portraits of a happy couple.
+But sometimes even the photographer is surprised!
+For Lara and Mike’s engagement featured here, Svetlana believed she was only making portraits of a happy couple.
 She had no idea Mike had brought a ring for Lara!